M4RC0Sx/ProgAndBot/README.md

 - [ ] Add system to notify when a YouTube channel uploads a new video.
 - [x] Add user warnings system.
 - [ ] Add user score system.
 With a printable leaderboard.
-- [ ] Add system to allow users to translate between timezones.
+- [ ] Add system to allow users to convert between timezones.
 - [ ] Add throw dice command.
 - [ ] Add system to allow users to play rock-paper-scissors.
 - [ ] Add throw coin command.